 Step-by-step directions

-4. Stir in beef broth and using a wooden spoon, scrape up browned bits of meat from the bottom of the pot.
+- Add broth.
+Stir in beef broth and using a wooden spoon, scrape up browned bits of meat from the bottom of the pot.
 Stir in tomato paste until combined.

-5. Add the rinsed yellow split peas and dried limes.
-Stir in diced tomatoes, then reduce heat to low and simmer for 2 hours.
 Stew can be refrigerated 3-4 days before serving after this point.
 Flavor is enhanced the longer it sits.

-6. When paper towels are wet after 1 hour, squeeze eggplant dry with paper towels and remove excess salt.
-Heat large non-stick skillet over medium-high heat and add oil.
+- Fry the eggplant.
+When the paper towels are wet after and hour or two, squeeze eggplant dry with paper towels and remove the excess salt.
 Fry eggplants in batches until both sides are browned.
+Drain fried eggplants on paper towels to remove excess oil and reserve.

 Recipe tips and FAQs